brainwo/theme-detector/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-WIP: Theme data for every operating system
+WIP: A cross-platform theme data for Dart and Flutter

 ## Features